stanfordpython/course-reader/3-object-oriented-python.md

 Puppy.tricks # => ['roll over']
 ```

 Uh oh!
 That behavior is probably not what we wanted.
+It's happening because `tricks` is declared at the class level, so all instances share a reference to one `tricks` object.

 Let's see what happens if we try to declare `tricks` as an attribute of `self` instead of the class.
 That is, let's define:

 ```python
 class Puppy: